aitorbernis/PUBLIC-CHESS/README.txt

 (1) SETTING COORDINATES

-At the beginning of the clickHandler(), right before the first turn starts, how we get the x and y position of the clicked position inside the canvas.
+At the beginning of the clickHandler(), right before the first turn starts, we get the x and y position of the clicked square inside the canvas.

 Then, since the actual x and y position are decimals, we get only the whole number and set it to rBoard and cBoard.